-Spousal support may be temporarily Ordered to be paid by one spouse to the other where the other spouse does not have enough money to support her/himself during the divorce proceedings.
-It may also be included in the Court Order ending the marriage in a monthly amount for a defined or indefinite term depending on several factors.
-Whether spousal support is reasonable and appropriate and if so, the amount and duration of such obligation, depends on a number of factors.
+Spousal support may be temporarily ordered to be paid by one spouse to the other where the other spouse does not have enough money to support themselves during the divorce proceedings.
+It may also be included in the court order ending the marriage in a monthly amount for a defined or indefinite term, depending on several factors.
+Whether spousal support is reasonable and appropriate, and if so, the amount and duration of such obligation, depends on a number of factors.
 These are very complex and involved decisions and whether you are the person who should be receiving or who may be paying spousal support, you will require an experienced and strong divorce attorney like John Heilbrun.

-Like all issues that must be determined when a marriage is to be terminated, a decision as to whether alimony/spousal support shall be paid is one that can John encourages his clients to try and agree upon with her/his spouse.
-If the parties cannot agree however, then the Court will determine whether spousal support should be paid, and if so, how much and for how long after the end of the marriage.
-Included in the factors to be considered in determining whether spousal support is appropriate, and if it is, how much should be paid each month and how long the obligation should continue, are: the incomes and earning capacities of both spouses; the length of the marriage; the age and health of the spouses; each spouse’s education; limitations that may exist for one spouse to obtain work outside of the home because of parenting responsibilities; the standard of living the parties established during the marriage; the relative assets and liabilities of the parties; the contributions that either spouse made to the education, training or earning ability of the other; the lost income production capacity of either party that resulted from the marriage; and the time and expense necessary for the spouse who would be receiving spousal support to acquire education, training or job experience and/or employment.
+Like all issues that must be determined when a marriage is to be terminated, a decision as to whether alimony/spousal support shall be paid is one that John encourages his clients to try and agree upon with their spouse.
+If the parties cannot agree, however, then the court will determine whether spousal support should be paid and, if so, how much and for how long after the end of the marriage.
+Included in the factors to be considered in determining whether spousal support is appropriate, and if it is, how much should be paid each month and how long the obligation should continue are the incomes and earning capacities of both spouses; the length of the marriage; the age and health of the spouses; each spouse’s education; limitations that may exist for one spouse to obtain work outside of the home because of parenting responsibilities; the standard of living the parties established during the marriage; the relative assets and liabilities of the parties; the contributions that either spouse made to the education, training or earning ability of the other; the lost income production capacity of either party that resulted from the marriage; and the time and expense necessary for the spouse who would be receiving spousal support to acquire education, training or job experience and/or employment.